rpfilomeno/rpfilomeno.github.io/_posts/2021-11-20-installing-jekyll-on-wsl2-the-correct-way.markdown

 ---

-I you have installed Jekyll in WSL2 Ubuntu via apt-get then you might end up with this error:
+If you have installed Jekyll in WSL2 Ubuntu via apt-get then you might end up with this error:

 ```text
 undefined method `delegate_method_as' for Jekyll::Drops::CollectionDrop:Class (NoMethodError)